Monastère de Chalais: History

 The monastery originated when saint Hugues de Châteauneuf, bishop of Grenoble, established some monks at Chalais in 1101.

 At first there were just two or three monks.

 They were called the "hermits of Chalais".
 They lived apart from the world, followed the rule of Saint Benedict, practiced forestry and raised sheep.

-In 1110 the occupants were thinking of abandoning the hermitage when they were given donations and support by the pious Count of Albon and his wife Mathilde.
+In 1110 the occupants were thinking of abandoning the hermitage when they were given donations and support by Guigues III, Count of Albon and his wife Mathilde.

 The monks built a Romanesque church, which still stands.

 In 1125 Pope Honorius II took Chalais under his protection.

 Without sufficient income, and with many applicants for admission, Chalais was forced to spread to other locations.

 In 1148 the fathers established a rule, which they called the "Charter of Charity of the Order of Chalais."

 At its peak in 1205 the Order of Chalais had ten abbeys and three priories.

 In the late 13th century the order declined at the expense of other, more prosperous orders.

 On 24 December 1303 the Bishop of Grenoble gave Chalais to the Grande Chartreuse.

 The Carthusians maintained the abbey as an autonomous community.

 It was relatively prosperous although with limited resources.

 During the religious wars of the 16th century the abbey was plundered and partly destroyed in 1562.

 Without the resources to pay for rebuilding, the Chartreuse de Chalais lost its autonomy and became a subsidiary of the Grande Chartreuse convent.

 The Carthusians of this convent used the abbey as a place of refuge for their old and weak members.

 The number of priests and brothers gradually declined, with only five remaining when the French Revolution began in 1789.

 The building was taken over as national property, and sold to a private owner.